About the UH Chapter

 Our office is in the Heyne building, room 105.
 Meetings are typically held in the same building, room 135.

-To view our Google Calendar with a full list of all scheduled upcoming member events please click here.
+To view our Google Calendar with a full list of all scheduled upcoming member events, event details, and sign-up forms please click here.

 - Advance the science and profession of psychology